molivil/warnick/README.md

 # WARNICK v2.0.5
-WARNICK Web-site mirroring tool for The Internet Archive (archive.org)
+WARNICK Web-site mirroring tool for the Internet Archive (archive.org)

 Developed by Oliver Molini for Protoweb.org 2011-2022 Inspired by warrick.pl by Frank McCown at Old Dominion University 2005-2010